Colleges by Location

 Overall, Truman State University provides a well-rounded education that combines academic rigor with ample opportunities for personal and professional growth.
 With its commitment to liberal arts education and strong campus culture, Truman State University offers a unique and enriching college experience for its students.

-Located in Kirksville, MO, Truman State University is a public comprehensive higher education institution.
-It has a campus size of 140 acres.
-This school uses a semester-based calendar.
-It has an acceptance rate of 45%.
-The freshman retention rate at Truman State University is 80.7% and the six-year graduation rate is 71%.
+Truman State University is a public comprehensive higher education institution located in Kirksville, MO.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 83%.
+The freshman retention rate at Truman State University is 84.74% and the six-year graduation rate is 69%.

-Explore this school's profile to find out the most essential things about Truman State University.
+Explore this school's profile to find out all the essential things about Truman State University.

 Quick Facts